Successful NDIS Application – What’s Next

 What’s the remuneration and working details?

-Location: ACON’s Surry Hills (Sydney) Office, with flexible working options a possibility.
+Location: ACON’s Gadigal lands / Sydney Office, with flexible working options a possibility (away from the office).

-Hours: Permanent, Full-Time (70 hours per fortnight) on a 1-year fixed term contract (with the possibility of extension).
+Hours: Full-Time (70 hours per fortnight) on a 6 to 7 month fixed-term contract.

 • Employee Assistance Program (EAP) – access to a comprehensive counselling service free to employees.